 Visit the Saturday Farmer’s Market

 Prague has a huge number of festivals.
 We went to several ourselves, including a cheesecake festival and a Vietnamese festival.
-You get the idea that in Prague there is a lot diversity and always reason to celebrate.
-And if you if it is wine extravaganza that you crave, Prague delivers.
-Here are a few wine themed festivals to consider during your visit.
+You get the idea that in Prague there is a lot of diversity and always reason to celebrate.
+And you if it is a wine extravaganza that you crave, Prague delivers.
+Here are a few wine-themed festivals to consider during your visit.

 Prague Events – General Listing by Month

 A very special thank you to JayWay Travel, specialists in travel through Eastern and Central Europe, who sponsored our time in Prague and directed us to many of the activities that made our trip so amazing.
 And also to Hotel Casa Marcello for hosting us for a day in their spa.
 As always, our opinions remain our own.